- Programs and Degrees

 Sideline support.
 On-field strength.

-William Woods University is no longer accepting applications to the Bachelor of Science in Athletic Training program as we transition to our new Master of Science in Athletic Training program, which can be completed in 5 years.
+William Woods University is no longer accepting applications to the Bachelor of Science in Athletic Training program as we transition to our new Master of Athletic Training program, which can be completed in 5 years.

 For undergraduate students interested in pursuing an education in athletic training, William Woods offers a Bachelor of Science in Exercise Science with a sports medicine/pre-athletic training concentration.